-Occasionally pupils may have to be reminded about our expectations with regards to positive behaviour.
+Occasionally pupils may have to be reminded about our expectations with regards to positive relationships.
 When this is the case it is important that staff are consistent and fair in applying strategies which aim to help support the young person to improve their behaviour.
 Some strategies which may help to encourage students to reflect on their choices with regards to behaviour may include:

 - Verbal Warning / Discuss and Prompt referencing to Our Vision, Our Values, Our school - Move to another seat or group within the classroom - Think sheet issued to allow for acknowledgement of poor choices and how to address (signed by parent) this MUST be used if a referral is being submitted to the PT / FH or House DHT. - Referral to be made via Seemis to Principal Teacher / Faculty Head.
-Options such as a departmental monitoring card can then be considered by the PT. - Time out or removal to a safe space (in another class or staff base) removing a pupil from the classroom to another classroom /colleague to allow modelling of behaviours e.g. A senior class - Liaison with PT Pastoral Care where welfare/multiple issues (through Pastoral Messages)
+Options such as a departmental monitoring card can then be considered by the PT. - Time out or removal to a safe space (in another class or staff base) removing a pupil from the classroom to another classroom /colleague to allow modelling of behaviours e.g. A senior class - Reflection time during either interval or lunchtime with the member of staff or PT to reflect upon choices. - Liaison with PT Pastoral Care where welfare/multiple issues (through Pastoral Messages)